Kyriosity/read-write/README+/software/QA/README.md

 Development's frivolous, fleeting, and improvising spirit makes software inherently error-prone.
 Breaking changes are as close as the fingers to the keyboard, you can always roll back and there's always a gap till delivery to production (for last-minute fixes or bug introduction).

-Errors aren't only bugs but poor performance, and bad user experience.
+Errors aren't only bugs but poor performance, and frustrating user experience.

-Devs are by their lazy nature interested in hiding problems under the carpet.
-Quality control as a separate activity is inevitable.

 ## Natural born quality

-Many must have witnessed projects done from scratch without allotted QA measures (and without test automation) but robust from the first release.
+Many must have witnessed big projects done from scratch without allotted QA measures and test automation (let alone code reviews) but robust from the first release.

-This may occur in localized high-pro teams of responsible individuals writing [Quality code](README+/code-quality.md) but doesn't override quality proofing.
-On systems and big applications, teams will be distributed and uneven.
+This may occur in localized high-pro teams of responsible individuals but such exceptions make the rule - separated QA is inevitable.

-LITERATE separating and severity classification USTOICHIV SUDNA.
+Writing [Quality code](README+/code-quality.md) must be an objective but teams will be uneven, distributed/fluctuating, and stressed.
+Add here that NATURE to sweep problems under the carpet - quite thick in software.

-## Tests
+## Testing

-First, let's put aside tests as ⚙️[drives](../design/drive) of development and design (though they may COMPLEMENT).
+> Let's put aside tests as ⚙️[drives](../design/drive) of development and design (though they may complemet to proofing coverage).

 ### Manual